-- We are actively trying to remove the root causes of the gender pay gap by creating a workplace culture where all employees are provided the opportunities to thrive and are supported in achieving their goals.
-We conducted employee engagement activity during 2023 to help drive a more inclusive, open culture and encourage communication and feedback from our employees on how Shin-Etsu is performing. - We continue to provide flexible working opportunities to support employees through changes in their life and in maintaining a work life balance. - We support individuals returning to the workplace after a break in their career. - We continue to review and update our policies with a focus on equality, diversity and inclusion. - We externally benchmark salaries, particularly in the upper and middle upper quartile. - We continue to support female employees through initiatives in our Healthy Working Lives group.
-In 2023 we held additional menopause in the workplace awareness sessions.
+- We are committed to removing root causes of the gender pay gap by fostering a workplace culture where every employee can thrive.
+In 2024, we continued our employee engagement efforts to build a more inclusive and communicative environment. - We continue to provide flexible working opportunities to support employees through changes in their life and in maintaining a work life balance. - We support individuals returning to the workplace after a break in their career. - We continue to review and update our policies with a focus on equality, diversity and inclusion. - We continue to externally benchmark salaries, particularly at the upper and middle-upper pay quartiles, to ensure fair and competitive compensation. - We continue to support female employees through initiatives in our Healthy Working Lives group. - We have a trained Menopause Champion in place, and our managers have received training on how to support employees experiencing menopause-related issues.
+This includes guidance on how to work collaboratively with the Menopause Champion to ensure appropriate support and understanding in the workplace.